maglianim/angular-typed-forms/src/docs/article.md

 # Angular strictly-typed forms

 In this article we will take a look to the brand-new Angular's typed forms, shipped with version 14 of the framework.
-We will walk first through the problems encountered with untyped forms, then we'll se how the angular team have been addressed such problems and defined a path to guide developers towards a full-typed forms transition.
+We will walk first through the problems encountered with untyped forms, then we'll se how the angular team have been addressed such problems and defined a path to guide developers towards a fully-typed forms management.

 ## A bit of history

 Since the very first versions of Angular 2+, the framework has offered a programmatically support to form handling called *"Reactive Forms"*.
-With this approach, developers have had a declarative way to define a form model / validators in the code-side of a component and got a reactive-based support to observe form value / status transitions.
+With this approach, developers have had a declarative way to define a form model and validators in the code-side of a component and got a reactive-based support to observe form value / status transitions.
 Here is a basic reactive form declaration example:

 >```typescript
 >  createForm(): void {